 COMMENT/CAUTION: Plantains are the most important and abundant of all medicinal and edible herbs for external and internal wounds.
 Tastes like mushrooms.
 Eat young leafs and green seed heads (raw or cooked).
-Dry leaves and crumble for year-around use or to cook more easily.
-Old leafs do not break down easily, even after extensive boiling.
+Dry leaves and crumble for year-around use or to cook more easily, otherwise old leafs do not break down easily, even after extensive boiling.
 Dry carefully, not close to heat source.
 Plant color when dry should remain green, not brown.
 Unlike broadleaf plantain, narrowleaf is easier to transplant and grow inside, plus it survives through most of the winter.

 CAUTION: It is drying to the skin and for those on blood thinners, it is a coagulant.

-NUTRITION / MEDICINAL: https://lusaorganics.typepad.com/clean/2015/07/wonderfully-wild-plantain.html // Antibacterial; Antidote; Astringent; Demulcent; Expectorant; Haemostatic; Laxative; Ophthalmic; Poultice.
+NUTRITION / MEDICINAL: https://lusaorganics.typepad.com/clean/2015/07/wonderfully-wild-plantain.html // Antibacterial; Antidote; Astringent; Demulcent; Expectorant; Haemostatic; Laxative (seeds); Ophthalmic; Poultice.
 (1) It is a blood coagulant, useful for abrasions outside and inside of the body, but not to use internally for those who need blood thinners.

 LOOK-A-LIKES: Broadleaf Plantain http://www.wildfoodies.org/Plantain,Broadleaf.htm (related)

-OTHER USES: bandaid, poultice, fiber could be used to to sew up wounds, can be used in baths, but too much can be drying to the skin.
-Put leaf the size of a quarter in blender with water, then sieve out the greens.
+OTHER USES: bandaid, poultice, fiber could be used to to sew up wounds, can be used in bath (but using too much can be drying to the skin).
+For bath, put leaf the size of a quarter in blender with water, then sieve out the fiber.
 Hair will be easier to control and feel fuller. // The root can also be used medicinally.
 (1)